 - Miles per hour (mph)

 The length of the ray indicates the different wind directions.
 The ray points to the direction from which the wind is coming from.
-The color depends on the wind speed.
+The colour depends on the wind speed.

 The grey part of the ray demonstrates calm or at least very low wind speeds whereas green indicates moderate wind speeds in a range of 10 and 25 km/h.
 The darker the green, the windier it is.
 Yellow rays represent a wind speed range of 25 to 30 km/h.